 Enrolling in a Master’s Program in Data Science in Mississippi

-Students who want the full advantage that comes with a master’s degree in data science can choose from a variety of graduate programs offered online.
-These programs allow students to maintain their current employment while completing their master’s education.
-Online programs often enroll students who want to complete their degree at a select pace:
+Students who want the full advantage that comes with a master’s degree in data science can choose from a variety of graduate programs offered either on campus or online in Michigan.
+The flexibility of online programs allow students to maintain their current employment while completing their master’s education.

 - Traditional completion time – approximately 18 months or three semesters

-- Accelerated completion – completion in as little as 12 months or two semesters
+- Accelerated completion – completed in as little as 12 months or two semesters

-- Part-time – completion in as much as 32 months or five semesters
+- Part-time – take as long as 32 months or five semesters

-- Graduate certificate programs – completion in one to two months
+- Graduate certificate programs – one to two months

 Programs are comprised of around 30 semester credits in total, and result in competitive graduate credentials such as: